ShuvarthyD/Course_Website/README.md

 ## Student Features
    - Access their account page (from the "My Account" button in the navigation bar) to view basic user information along with their grades.
 Note that default grades were set for the 2 students seen in the table above.
    - Submit a remark request for any of their grades.
-A default remark request was set for the student Tyler Reed.
+Both default students have preset remark requests.
    - Submit a feedback report for their instructors (from the "Feedback" button in the navigation bar)

 ## Instructor Features